vewpoint/index/README.md

 **A research project that tries to find alternatives to the way we relate to digital information** with the initial focus on our experience when browsing the web.

-Index for the content inside of GitHub.
+This is the index for the content inside of GitHub.

 - [Blog](blog).
 Stacking up the pieces needed to share the story behind Viewpoint.
 - [Meeting point](https://github.com/vewpoint/meeting-point), an experiment to connect people and initiatives, to coordinate efforts in the collective task of finding alternatives to our current relationship with digital information.